phaser-discord/community/FAQ.md

 [iss116]: https://madmimi.com/p/a022cb
 [iss118]: https://madmimi.com/p/ff68db

-The API is similiar enough that you will feel comfortable once you've figured out where things live but there is no mechanical solution to making a CE project run in v3.
+The API is similar enough that you will feel comfortable once you've figured out where things live but there is no mechanical solution to making a CE project run in v3.
 In that way it's definitely possible to make the jump for an existing project.